CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md

 * Login: notapplicable
 * Password: Your GitHub Personal Access Token

-As file, select the content  `docker-compose.yml` file that you created earlier, and paste in the configuration.
+As file, copy the content  `docker-compose.yml` file that you created earlier, and paste in the configuration.

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/containerblade.png)